 Advocacy

-for Prevention Science describes scientific advances and principles which form
+for Prevention Science describes scientific advances

-a foundation for advocacy for prevention science.
-The document provides a list
+for prevention science.
+The document provides a

-of specific actions and principles which SPR’s board agrees are worthy of
+list of specific actions and principles which SPR’s

-public policy advocacy.
 This document, produced by SPR’s newly reconstituted

-Advocacy Committee chaired by Bob Saltz, and initiated by SPR’s incoming
+Advocacy Committee chaired by Bob Saltz, and initiated

-the Society seeks to become more actively involved in education and discussion
+as the Society seeks to become more actively involved

-with policy makers toward the achievement of SPR’s mission.
+the achievement of SPR’s mission.

 Advocacy